calmjs/calmjs.rjs/README.rst

 Alternative installation methods (advanced users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Development is still ongoing with |calmjs.requirejs|, for the latest
+Development is still ongoing with |calmjs.rjs|, for the latest features
-features and bug fixes, the development version can be installed through
+and bug fixes, the development version can be installed through git like
-git like so:
+so:

 .. code:: sh